What is Colchicine

 - Unless your doctor tells you otherwise, avoid consuming grapefruit or drinking grapefruit juice while taking this drug.
 Certain drugs can cause an increase in the amount of grapefruit in your bloodstream.

-- If your condition does not improve or worsens when taking this medicine to relieve symptoms of familial Mediterranean fever, contact your doctor.
+- If your condition does not improve or worsen when you take this medicine to relieve symptoms of familial Mediterranean fever, contact your doctor.

 Colchicine Side Effects